NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ## Conclusion

-I hope this has given you as a reader a glimpse into how the workflow for creating something with ASP.NET CORE would be.
-Due to being opinionated it takes more time to write than for example express, but at the same time it provides structure and modularity which one could argue is a strength of frameworks like ASP.NET CORE.
+I hope this has given you as a reader a glimpse into how the workflow for creating something with ASP.NET Core would be.
+Due to being opinionated it takes more time to write than for example express, but at the same time it provides structure and modularity which one could argue is a strength of frameworks like ASP.NET Core.

 ## References